antithesishq/valthree/README.md

 Rather than maintaining a tightly-coupled, ever-growing pile of traditional tests, Antithesis lets us thoroughly test Valthree with just one black-box test.

 Valthree's test relies on [_property-based testing_][pbt].
-Instead of running a hard-coded series of commands and then asserting the exact state of the database, Valthree's test spins up multiple clients, each of which executes a randomly-generated workload.
+Instead of running a hard-coded series of commands and then asserting the exact state of the database, Valthree's test executes a randomly-generated workload.
 Periodically, the test verifies that the clients haven't observed any inconsistencies.
 When run in Antithesis's deterministic environment and driven by our autonomous exploration engine, this one test finds Valthree's deepest bugs, makes them perfectly reproducible, and even lets us interactively debug failures.